bartkessels/apagenerator/README.md

 ## What can I do with it?

-You can easily create an APA source for a book or webpage by simply filling in the fields.
+You can easily create an APA strings for a book or webpage by simply filling in the fields.

 ## Required packages